wasupalonely/wasupalonely/README.md

 - 👯 I’m looking to collaborate on **Open source projects**

-- 👨‍💻 All of my projects are available at [https://juand-portfolio.netlify.app/](https://juand-portfolio.netlify.app/)
+- 👨‍💻 All of my projects are available at [My portfolio](https://juand-portfolio.netlify.app/)

 - 💬 Ask me about **Backend technologies and mobile development**